We sent an archival fave to different editors and had them test it out at home. They loved the results—and we think you and yours will, too.

 5:40 pm: Make gravy.

-6:00 pm: Carve the turkey, pour the wine and dinner is served!
+6:00 pm: Carve the turkey (get our turkey carving tips here!), pour the wine and dinner is served!